wing5wong/artisan-whs-static/source/_courses/MTA1.md

   - "91945"
   - "91946"
   - "91947"
-notes: 1.
+notes: "1.
 This course is provided for students with a strong understanding of Mathematics.
-2. Algebra standard 91027 is a non-calculator standard.
-Although it is an external achievement standard it is sat during the internal school examinations in Term 3.
-Achievement in this standard is required for entry into MCA2, MCS2 MTA2 and MPS2 courses.
+2. Algebra standard 91027 is a non-calculator standard. "
 course_fees: Students are strongly advised to have a Graphics calculator for this course.
 endorsement: Yes
 ---